-- 4.3 Those involved in the investigation are prohibited from discussing the complaint outside the official restorative or investigative process.
-Breaches of confidentiality may result in disciplinary action up to and including termination. - 4.4 Information concerning a complaint, or action taken as a result of the investigation, will not be released to anyone who is not involved with the investigation. - 4.5 Notwithstanding the above clauses, information relating to the investigation may be subject to subpoena for court, legal or arbitral purposes.
+- 4.4 Information concerning a complaint, or action taken as a result of the investigation, will not be released to anyone who is not involved with the investigation. - 4.5 Notwithstanding the above clauses, information relating to the investigation may be subject to subpoen for court, legal or arbitral purposes.